Total Pageviews

 It is also the home of the Nobelmuseet ( Noble Museum), Stockholm Royal Palace, Riddarholmen Church, Stortorget (main public square) and The Great Church

-Fun Fact; it has the narrowest street in the city called the Alley of Marten Trotzig who was a local merchant that became wealthy then bought properties in the area
+It has the narrowest street in the city called the Alley of Marten Trotzig who was a local merchant that became wealthy then bought properties in the area

 After June 11th its daylight almost the entire 24 hours due to the midnight sun.